 The implant is chosen and carefully placed so that it can act as a natural tooth and give support to nearby teeth.
 Implants are made of titanium that can easily blend into the jaw and not stand as a separate entity.
 Advancements in technology have made it possible to improve the process of dental implants, and the success rate of this treatment is 98%.
 Your dentist will carefully consider the pros and cons of dental implants before scheduling surgery.

 The exact procedure of a dental implant depends on your needs, situation, and case history.
 If you need an Emergency Tooth Extraction, there may be different options that can be personalized for you.
 The healing time can vary from person to person.

 The first step is an examination of your unique situation.
-Your dentist might suggest tests like X-rays or scans to correctly evaluate your teeth and mouth.
-Dentists will specify the number of teeth that need to be replaced.
+Your dentist might suggest tests like X-rays or scans to evaluate your teeth and mouth correctly.
+Next, dentists will specify the number of teeth that need to be replaced.
 They will also obtain your medical history and conditions to ensure your safety.
 Medical practitioners can also prescribe medications to support the procedure and reduce any post-surgical pain.

 - Tooth Removal

-Sometimes dental implants involve only placement of the implant.
-But, oftentimes, the original tooth must be removed.
-Before placing the implant, the dentist removes the previous tooth.
-The implant will be placed in the same area.
+Sometimes dental implants involve only the placement of the implant.
+But, often, the original tooth must be removed.
+So, before placing the implant, the dentist removes the previous tooth.
+Then, the implant will be placed in the same area.
 Usually, the procedure of tooth removal is quick.